slothfuldog/go-javascript/README.md

 ---

-**Go Javascript** is a go module that imitate javascript function in order to make javascript developer learn Golang easier
+**Go Javascript** is a go module that imitates javascript function in order to make javascript developer learn Golang easier

 ## Example code: